Brickfields, Kuala Lumpur: Development

 Brickfields has evolved from a residential to a commercial extension of downtown Kuala Lumpur.
 The KL Sentral development project is one of Kuala Lumpur's most significant development projects encompassing an area of 290,000 square metres.
 It includes the KL Sentral transportation hub, two hotels, condominiums, shopping complexes, a clubhouse, office buildings, as well as a convention and entertainment centre.
 Much of it is built on the former Keretapi Tanah Melayu marshalling yard here in Brickfields.
 The overall project is expected to be completed in 2012.

 The rapid evolvement has left parts of Brickfields suspended in time.
 One can find small village type housing amidst the high-rise modern living complexes being constructed.
 There have been efforts to clean up the area of Brickfields outside the KL Sentral development area.
 Recently Brickfields' image as a notorious area with a high incidence of crime is slowly disappearing.
 There are brothels and massage parlors in Jalan Hicks and Jalan Thambipillay where prostitutes ply their trade.

+Another major development in Brickfields is the NU Sentral Shopping Center, Malaysia's first integrated lifestyle and retail hub located in the central business district of KL Sentral.
+The shopping center was launched and opened to public in March 2014.